trueos/pcbsd/src-qt5/docs/help.rst

 FreeBSD Handbook and FAQ
 ========================

-PC-BSD® uses FreeBSD as its underlying operating system, so everything in the `FreeBSD Handbook <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/>`_ and
+TrueOS® uses FreeBSD as its underlying operating system, so everything in the `FreeBSD Handbook <http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/>`_ and
-`FreeBSD FAQ <http://www.freebsd.org/doc/en/books/faq/>`_ applies to PC-BSD® as well.
+`FreeBSD FAQ <http://www.freebsd.org/doc/en/books/faq/>`_ applies to TrueOS® as well.
 Both documents are comprehensive and cover nearly every task you can accomplish on a FreeBSD system.
-They are also an excellent resource for learning how things work under the hood of your PC-BSD® system.
+They are also an excellent resource for learning how things work under the hood of your TrueOS® system.

-.. note:: some configurations described in the FreeBSD Handbook already "just work" on your PC-BSD® system as they have been pre-configured for you.
+.. note:: some configurations described in the FreeBSD Handbook already "just work" on your TrueOS® system as they have been pre-configured for you.
 In these instances, reading that FreeBSD Handbook section can help you to understand how your system is configured and why it works.

 .. index:: help